cicsdev/cics-java-liberty-restapp-ext/README.md

 ## Pre-reqs

 * CICS TS V5.4 or later
-* Java SE 1.8 on the z/OS system
-* Java SE 1.8 on the workstation
+* Java SE 1.8 or later on the workstation
 * Eclipse with the IBM CICS SDK for Java EE, Jakarta EE and Liberty, or any IDE that supports usage of the Maven Central artifact [com.ibm.cics:com.ibm.cics.server.](https://search.maven.org/artifact/com.ibm.cics/com.ibm.cics.server)

 ## Getting started